 - Attach the sides of the drapes to the wall with magnetic tape or Velcro to seal the sides.

 - Overlap the curtain panels in the middle to seal the center.

-Cost: A thermal-lined curtain panel that blocks both heat and cold starts at around $13.
+Cost: A thermal-lined curtain panel that blocks both heat and cold averages $31.
 Don’t want to replace your existing curtains?
 You can boost their efficiency by adding a curtain liner that blocks both heat loss and heat gain.
-Prices start at around $13 per panel.
+Prices are an average of about $20.

 Energy-saving benefit: The ones listed here can be very effective energy savers in both summer and winter.
 So long as you keep them down.

 - Cellular shade fabric is constructed into honeycomb-shaped cells (see below) that boost insulation and UV protection.
 They’re typically available in three grades: single, double, and triple cells.
 Triple cell shades are usually the most energy efficient -- a good choice for climates that experience extreme temps.
 Plus, they block street noise.

 - Honeycomb cellular shades as the window treatment in a room.

 - Dual shade systems have a highly reflective side to reduce solar gain and a dark-colored side that absorbs heat on cold days.
 They're most effective if drawn all day.

 - A basic Roman shade (see below) can reduce solar heat gain during the summer if it’s made out of fabric, such as 3M Scotchlite reflective material fabric, that reflects or blocks light when fully closed.

 - Insulated Roman shades are ideal for retaining heat during the winter.
 They’re typically made of four or more layers of material including a decorative fabric that faces your room, a liner that faces your window, and a few layers of insulation fabric in the middle.